marijnh/Eloquent-JavaScript/04_data.md

 (If at this point you're putting the book down to focus on a terrible flashback to 10th grade math class—hold on!
-I do not intend to torture you with endless pages of cryptic notation—just this one formula for now.
+I do not intend to torture you with endless pages of cryptic notation—it's just this one formula for now.
 And even with this one, all we do is turn it into JavaScript.)

 The notation [_n_~01~]{if html}[[$n_{01}$]{latex}]{if tex} indicates